 It should be stressed that the complexity involved in diffusion increases when the focus is on innovation and systemic change because of the many contextual variables that play a role in change.
-For example, neighborhoods, schools, and agencies are all organized settings with well-established institutional cultures and infrastructures that usually must be accounted for and which are not easily changed.
-In established organized settings, those who set out to diffuse practices that have been found efficacious are confronted with the enormous and complex tasks of producing systemic changes and going to scale.
+For example, schools, neighborhoods, and agencies are all organized settings with well-established institutional cultures and infrastructures that usually must be accounted for and which are not easily changed.
+In established organized settings, those who set out to diffuse policies and practices that have been found efficacious are confronted with the enormous and complex tasks of producing systemic changes and going to scale.
 From this perspective, the implementation problem involves much more than assuring fidelity of application and calls for a high degree of commitment and relentlessness of effort.

 Diffusion of innovation research offers some help in thinking about what all of us might consider in developing dissemination and diffusion strategies that connect more effectively with our audiences.
-Extrapolating from the work of E.M.
-Rogers (2003) and Greenlaugh and colleagues (2004), strategies should be designed to enhance perceptions of:
+Extrapolating from the work of E.M Rogers (2003) and Greenlaugh and colleagues (2004), strategies should be designed to enhance perceptions of:

-(1) Benefits.
-This includes delineating what is to be gained from using the resource and following the recommendations (e.g., how the resource meets an organization's needs).

-- With respect to new information or innovations, Rogers emphasizes the concept of relative advantage.
+- (1) Benefits.
+This includes delineating what is to be gained from use and action (e.g., how ideas and recommendations meet an organization's needs).
+With respect to new information or innovations, Rogers emphasizes the concept of relative advantage.
 The degree to which an innovation is perceived as better than the idea it supercedes.
 The greater the degree of perceived relative advantage, the more rapid its rate of adoption. - (2) Compatibility (fit, match).
-This refers to the degree to which a resource is perceived as being consistent with the existing values, past experiences, and needs of potential adopters.
-Rogers states that the more compatible it is, the more rapidly it will be adopted. - (3) Usability.
-The language and design of the resource should maximize the likelihood that it can be readily understood by the intended audience.
-The content should highlight ways it can be used, including how it might be integrated into existing activity and leverage available resources.
+This refers to the degree to which an idea or recommendation is perceived as consistent with the existing values, past experiences, and needs of potential adopters.
+Rogers states that the more compatible it is, the more rapidly it will be adopted.

+- (3) Usability.
+Language and design should maximize the likelihood that what is sent can be readily understood by the intended audience.
+The content should highlight use, including how ideas and recommendations might be integrated into existing activity and leverage available resources.
 Rogers emphasizes the concept of trialability.
 This is the degree to which an innovation may be experimented with on a limited basis.
 An innovation that is triable represents less uncertainty as it is possible to learn by doing. - (4) Evidence of impact.
-Clearly, references should be included to data, opportunities to observe demonstrations, or any other ways to convey the potential impact of using a resource and acting on recommendations.
+Clearly, references should be included to data, opportunities to observe demonstrations, or any other ways to convey the potential impact of acting on recommendations.